-The "Complete Streets" concept was developed with the 2009 Downtown Plan and integrated into SMC Chapters 17C.124 and 17H.020.
+The "Complete Streets" concept was developed with the 2009 Downtown Plan.
 The map below identifies the four Complete Street designations in the North Bank Planning area.

 The chart below identifies the applicable code section, notable standards, and documents some initial observations.